-- Let's Split Up, Gang: The group mobilizes to storm the Bronze, but in the hallway, Willow realizes she "forgot something," and tells them she'll catch up.
+- The group mobilizes to storm the Bronze, but in the hallway, Willow realizes she "forgot something," and tells them she'll catch up.
 She reenters the library, and reaches behind the counter when a hand grabs her around the mouth.
 It's her doppelganger, who smiles, "Alone at last."
 Whoops!

 - Mirror Match: A one-sided version, with Willow being cornered on the Bronze's stage by her doppelganger.
 Willow guesses that the time for canoodling has passed.
 Wishverse Willow clocks her out, then straddles and starts choking her.

-- Willow in particular has trouble getting in character.
+- Willow also has trouble getting in character as Wishverse Willow.
 "I killed her!
 And sucked her blood, as we vampires do."

 Percy: What meeting were you at?

-- Offhand Backhand: Alfonse makes one final lunge at Buffy, but she jams the business end of her cue stick into his chest without even looking back, dusting him.
+- Offhand Backhand: Alphonse makes one final lunge at Buffy, but she jams the business end of her cue stick into his chest without even looking back, dusting him.

 - OOC Is Serious Business: Xander calling Angel "Buddy" because they are both so Mind Screwed about finding out that Willow is a vampire but not really.

 - Percussive Maintenance: Played for Laughs when Xander shakes his cross because it doesn't appear to be working on (entirely human) Willow.

 - Percussive Therapy: When her retrieval spell comes up empty, Anya smashes a plate in frustration.